Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/weight_paint/weight_tools.rst

 By default this tool copies only the active (selected) vertex group of the source object to the active vertex group of target object or creates a new one if the group does not exist.
-However, you can change the tool's behavior in the :ref:`ui-redo-last` panel.
+However, you can change the tool's behavior in the :ref:`ui-undo-redo-adjust-last-operation` panel.

 For example, to transfer all existing vertex groups from the source objects to the target, change the *Source Layers Selection* option to *By Name*.